 Do Air Fryer Ribs fall off the bone?

-These ribs will be very similar to traditional ribs, they will not fall right off the bone.
+These ribs will be very similar to traditional ribs, they will not fall right off the bone as slow cooker ribs would, but they are tender and easy to chew.

 If you want to have some excellent baby back ribs that fall off the bone, follow this recipe for Ninja Foodi Baby Back Ribs using a Ninja Foodi Multi-Cooker.